George A. Miller Award for an Outstanding Recent Article on General Psychology

 Annual deadline: Feb.
 15

-Nomination packets should include four copies of:
+Nomination packets should include four print copies or a PDF version of:

 The curriculum vitae of the author(s); and